dunglas/frankenphp/docs/known-issues.md

 [CA certificates extracted from Mozilla can be downloaded on the curl website](https://curl.se/docs/caextract.html).

-Alternatively, many distributions, including Debian, Ubuntu, and Alpine provide packages named `ca-certificates` that contains these certificates.
+Alternatively, many distributions, including Debian, Ubuntu, and Alpine provide packages named `ca-certificates` that contain these certificates.

 It's also possible to use the `SSL_CERT_FILE` and `SSL_CERT_DIR` to hint OpenSSL where to look for CA certificates: